Public Health Fact Sheet

 What is Diarrhea?

-Diarrhea is an increased number of loose, watery stools, usually more than three in 24 hours.
+Diarrhea is defined as an increased number of loose, watery stools, usually more than three stools in 24 hours.
 Stomach cramps, nausea, vomiting and/or fever may or may not be present as well.
 Diarrhea is usually caused by bacteria, viruses or parasites.
 It can also occur when antibiotics kill the “good” bacteria in the intestines.

-How is it treated?
+How is Diarrhea treated?

-How can we prevent diarrhea?
+How can we prevent the spread of diarrhea?

 Most importantly, wash your hands withy soap and water after using the bathroom or changing diapers and before eating and drinking or handling food.

 Cook foods thoroughly and be sure to wash fruits and vegetables thoroughly prior to eating.
 Some foods such as eggs, meat, poultry, seafood, and raw fruits ad vegetables may be contaminated with the bacteria, viruses or parasites that cause diarrhea.
 Do not drink water from rivers, lake, or streams as it also can be contaminated with bacteria, viruses or parasites that produce diarrhea.